massdriver-cloud/provisioner-terraform/README.md

       $ref: massdriver/aws-s3-bucket
 ```

-In this example a file named `artifact_bucket.jq` would need to be in the module directory and the provisioner would use this file as a JQ template, passing the params, connections and outputs to it.
+Since the artifact is named `bucket` a file named `artifact_bucket.jq` would need to be in the module directory and the provisioner would use this file as a JQ template, passing the params, connections and outputs to it.
 There are two approaches to building the proper artifact structure:
 1. Fully render the artifact in the Terraform output
 2. Build the artifact using the jq template